-Almost goes without saying but stay with us at The Lenox.
+Almost goes without saying but stay with us at The Lenox in Boston.
 We are less than a mile from Fenway Park and it’s a nice walk, quick Lyft, or a fun pedicab ride over.
 Also,The Lenox is awesome just look around this website (I may be biased!).

 Two good ways to do this.
 One is to mosey on down through the lobby to City Table for a Bloody & Brunch.
 I love the duck confit hash as it combines two of my favorite things.
 If Brunch is feeling a bit too fanciful for a Sox game day, go with the Pour House down Boylston Street.
 They do a nice greasy spoon breakfast and have an 8AM liquor license.
 There is something fun about having an early cocktail with all the hospital staff having their post work drinks after the overnight shift.